pdm-project/pdm/docs/docs/usage/project.md

 ## Working with a virtualenv

 Although PDM enforces PEP 582 by default, it also allows users to install packages into the virtualenv.
-It is controlled by the configuration item `use_venv`.
+It is controlled by the configuration item `python.use_venv`.
 When it is set to `True`, PDM will use the virtualenv if:

 - a virtualenv is already activated.
 - any of `venv`, `.venv`, `env` is a valid virtualenv folder.

-Besides, when `use-venv` is on and the interpreter path given is a venv-like path, PDM will reuse that venv directory as well.
+Besides, when `python.use_venv` is on and the interpreter path given is a venv-like path, PDM will reuse that venv directory as well.

 For enhanced virtualenv support such as virtualenv management and auto-creation, please go for [pdm-venv](https://github.com/pdm-project/pdm-venv), which can be installed as a plugin.